Robin8Put/pmes/Robin8_BlockChain_PMES_API.md

 * **Body params**

-    Now work with the PUTTEST and QTUMTEST tokens only.
+    Now works with the PUTTEST and QTUMTEST tokens only.

 ```bash
         {